-Have you been feeling drained, suffering mood swings, or are you tired all day?
+Have you been feeling drained, suffering from mood swings, or are you tired all day?
 You may be suffering from a vitamin D deficiency.
-Did you know that around 40% of the European population suffers from a vitamin D deficiency?
-It is therefore quite possible that you are also affected by this.
-But don’t worry, a vitamin D deficiency is by no means life-threatening and can be treated relatively quickly.
-In this article, we will go into exactly what a vitamin D deficiency is and how it can affect our bodies.
+In countries without high amounts of sunshine, Vitamin D deficiency is very common- in fact, around 40% of the European population suffers from a vitamin D deficiency.
+Thankfully, a lack of vitamin D is not life-threatening and can be treated relatively quickly.
+In this article, we will explain exactly what a vitamin D deficiency is and how it can affect our bodies.

-Although vitamin D deficiency can be easily treated, you should be cautious about taking vitamin D supplements.
+Although vitamin D deficiency can be easily treated, you should be careful when taking vitamin D supplements.
 Taking too many supplements can lead to what is known as vitamin D toxicity.
-Have you never heard of vitamin D toxicity?
+Have you not heard of vitamin D toxicity?
 Then we recommend you read our article “How much vitamin D is too much?” to learn more!

 What is vitamin D?